marcvaneijk/solution-template-alert-remediation/README.md

 - Storage Account
 - App Service Plan

 The Function App contains an HTTP listener.
 To HTTP listener is triggered on a HTTP POST.
+The deployment template contains one output called ```triggerUrl```.
+The triggelUrl is the endpoint an HTTP POST is send to, to trigger the Function App.
+This URL is secured with a Function App key, which is provided as a querystring argument (```code```).
+If a HTTP POST is sent to the HTTP listener without the correct Function App key, the request fails.
+The HTTP Listener can be further secured using a [firewall](#firewall).

 The body of the HTTP post requires three key/value pairs.

 ``` JSON
 {